Misclassification of employees as independent contractors: Employee vs. independent contractor

 Service sector employees are more likely than others to be misclassified as independent contractors.
 Commonly misclassified positions include delivery and taxi drivers, nurses and home health aides, housekeepers and adult entertainment workers.

 IRS Form SS-8 can be filed with the IRS to request that the agency determine the classification of a worker.

+In Australia in the 1950s, certain coal mining operations attempted to dodge mandatory pension payments for mineworkers, through contracting and sub-contracting which "made it difficult to classify the employees of contractors and sub-contractors".

 Fair Labor Standards Act

 In July 2015, the U.S. Department of Labor issued new guidelines on worker classification.
 "A worker who is economically dependent on an employer is suffered or permitted to work by the employer.
 Thus, applying the economic realities test in view of the expansive definition of "employ" under the Act, most workers are employees under the Fair Labor Standards Act."

 Examples of disputes

 Several Uber drivers have claimed to be employees, despite their classification as independent contractors.
 Some of the drivers sued after California passed a law aimed at requiring gig economy companies to classify workers as employees that took effect January 1, 2020.
 Likewise, many more workers in the gig economy are making similar claims.
 This goes for, for example, Amazon's "last mile" delivery drivers and FedEx's ground delivery drivers.